crmne/paolino.me/_posts/2026-04-07-your-agents-context-window-is-not-a-junk-drawer.md

 Same problem with tool count.
 You hand-crafted 40 beautiful tools.
 Your agent needs 5 for this task.
 The other 35?
 Dead weight.
 They sit in context doing nothing except making the model slower at picking the right one.
 Scope your tools to the task, not to everything the agent might ever need.

 And the conversation itself keeps growing.
 Every message, every tool call, every result, every error stays in the window.
 Dozens of turns in, the topic has shifted three times, and most of your context is stale.
 You're dragging around the whole history of a conversation that's moved on.
 Prune what you don't need.
 Compact when you can.
-Teach your users to start fresh.
+Teach your users to start fresh chats.

 ## Every token should earn its place